The Legend of Boggy Creek: Initial release

 The Legend of Boggy Creek was released theatrically in 1972.
 Pierce's daughter Amanda Squitiero claims to have autobiographical notes made by her father indicating that the film ultimately made $25 million ($166 million in 2021 dollars), but this cannot be verified.

 According to Variety, the film earned another $4.8 million in 1975 theatrical rentals in North America.

 Home media

 The Legend of Boggy Creek has had several releases both on VHS and DVD.
-Between 2002 and 2011, Hen's Tooth Video, Education 2000 Inc., Sterling Entertainment, Unicorn Video, RHR Home Video, Cheezy Flicks Entertainment, and Film Trauma, all released copies of The Legend of Boggy Creek on Region 1 DVD.
+Between 2002 and 2011, multiple companies released copies of The Legend of Boggy Creek on Region 1 DVD.
 For years, The Legend of Boggy Creek was thought to be in the public domain and all VHS/DVD releases unofficial.
 Pamula Pierce Barcelou, daughter of director Charles B. Pierce, gained control of the movie in 2018, when Steve Ledwell, of Ledwell & Son, assigned her copyright of both The Legend of Boggy Creek and another Pierce film, Bootleggers.
 Mr Ledwell's father, L.W., helped finance The Legend of Boggy Creek.

 Ahead of the home release, the restored print received its theatrical premier at the historic Perot Theater, Texarkana, TX on June 14, 2019 with additional screenings at select theaters nationwide.